 Click on a topic for more information:

-ANJEC has grave concerns about this version of the State Plan.
+In November 2011, the State Planning Commission (SPC) approved its Draft Final State Plan, starting the last steps for approval of a new State Plan, the document required by the State Planning Act to guide growth and conservation in New Jersey.
+The Public Comment Period closed on October 15th, 2012, and a Summary of Public Hearings and Comments was released in November 2012.
+No action has been taken to adopt or amend the Draft since then.In written comments, ANJEC expressed grave concerns about the Draft State Plan.
 Rather than presenting a comprehensive document to chart the growth, limited growth and preservation areas of the state, this is an economic growth plan.
 The Plan offers no strategies for containing growth within centers, to prevent it from overwhelming the rest of the State with further sprawl development.
 Beyond outright purchase of land, the Plan offers no protection for environmentally sensitive regions.
 It fails to acknowledge that because sewers enable growth, sewer service areas should be kept out of water resource and habitat areas.
-ANJEC submitted comments on the State Plan.

 The Draft Final State Plan calls for the State Planning Commission to phase out use of the State Plan Policy Map, which accompanied previous versions of the State Plan.
 In its place will be the criteria-based system.
 The SPC has released a draft of these criteria in an “Advance Notice of Rules” prior to formal consideration as a rule proposal and has asked for comment.